eduardoboucas/remlink/README.md

   ]
 }
 ```

+With the file above, we'll replace `@netlify/config` and `@netlify/build` with an unpublished version from the `feat/test` branch on https://github.com/netlify/build.

 Under the hood, `remlink` will pull the branch, run `npm install` (and any additional commands specified in `installCommands`), and create a symlink for any instance of the modules found in the dependency tree.